lincc-frameworks/python-project-template/docs/practices/ci_benchmarking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Inside the ``benchmarks`` directory there's a file called ``asv.conf.json`` which configures airspeed velocity.
-When first configuring the project one must manually define the following two URLs.
-The remaining fields should remain unchanged.

-- **project_url**: The project's homepage URL.
-- **show_commit_url**: The base URL to show a commit for the project.
-It is used on the dashboard to enable performance data points on the plots to have a link to the respective commits.
-  It should be similar to `<https://github.com/{{organization}}/{{project_name}}/commit/>`_.

 For more information about this configuration file, visit the `asv.conf.json reference <https://asv.readthedocs.io/en/stable/asv.conf.json.html>`_.

 .. important::
    Activate GitHub Pages for your repository, otherwise the dashboard webpage won't be accessible.